herrera-ignacio/go-in-practice/README.md

 ### Objectives

-* Go idioms for errors
+* Understand Go's patterns for error handling
+* Using error variables and custom error types
 * Providing meaningful data with errors
-* Adding your own error types
-* Working with panics
+* Handling panics
 * Transforming panics into errors
-* Panics & goroutines
+* Error handling on goroutines

 ### Techniques